bluffingo/OpenSB/videos/readme.txt

-this is where videos are placed (for now at least)
+this is where videos are placed